Funding

 This award was established for graduate students in History and Latin American & Caribbean Studies in memory of Dr. Robert Oppenheimer, former KU professor of Latin American history.
 CLACS and the Department of History alternate annually in selecting the awardee(s).
 During even years, History selects the awardee(s), and during odd years it is CLACS.

-The maximum Oppenheimer budget each year is $6,000.
-The CLACS Graduate Committee may award the full amount to one applicant, or $3,000 to two applicants, depending on the pool of applicants and the competitiveness of their project designs, budgets, academic records, and letters of recommendation.
+The maximum Oppenheimer award is $3000, and multiple awards each year are possible.
 Selection will be based on the proposal narrative, grade point average, letters of recommendation, and budget.
 The budget should detail how funds would be spent on research-related travel expenses.
 Recipients of other awards (e.g., FLAS) are eligible.

 Teaching Assistantship for Latin American & Caribbean Studies MA students